SOLID Surf Camp Hostel Nicaragua

 Insight into what to expect throughout the year during various seasons.

-• Dry Season (November – March): Usually beautiful starry nights without a drop of rain.
+• Dry Season (November – March): Usually beautiful starry nights without a drop of rain (unless it’s early November).

 • Biggest Swells (April – June): Chest to Overhead +